 ANNUAL LEAVE - 22 days first year, increasing to 37 days after 15 years.
 Available for vacation and/or sick leave.

 ADMINISTRATIVE LEAVE - Advanced one week upon appointment; in addition, earn two weeks per year.
 Can be taken in cash or time off.

 HOLIDAYS - 12.5 paid holidays per year.

 BEREAVEMENT LEAVE - 3 days paid in California, 5 days paid out-of-state.

 MEDICAL PLAN - The County contracts with CalPERS for a variety of health plans.
 For most plans, County contributions pay a majority of the premiums for employees and dependents.

 DENTAL PLAN - County pays for employee and dependent coverage.

 VISION PLAN - County pays for employee coverage.
-Employee may pay for dependents.
+Employee may purchase eligible dependents coverage.

-*RETIREMENT AND SOCIAL SECURITY - Pension formula 2% at 60 (for Classic/Tier 2 employees) or 2% at 62 (for New/Tier 3 employees) as determined based on provisions of the CA Public Employees’ Pension Reform Act of 2013 (PEPRA).
-County pays a portion of retirement contribution and participates in Social Security.
+RETIREMENT AND SOCIAL SECURITY - Pension formula 2% at 60 (for Classic/Tier 2 employees) or 2% at 62 (for New/Tier 3 employees) as determined based on provisions of the CA Public Employees’ Pension Reform Act of 2013 (PEPRA).
+County participates in Social Security.